sokar311/walmartapi/README.md

 $ make walmartapi-init
 ```

-To run the containter (if it has been previusly initialized)
+To run the containter (if it has been previously initialized)

 ```sh
 $ make walmartapi-start